DadhaniaTilak/Restaurant-billing-Database/README.md

 the existing system is a piece of proprietary software, you are required to operate from scratch.
 They provided you with a copy of their menu and a receipt as source documents for information.

+For the referance see the file named scenario 2.
+It contains menu and bill.